Two People Looking at Real Estate Model and Calculator

 There are many private market investments to choose from, some of which may be more suitable for your portfolio than others.

 Below are a few of the most popular private market investments.
+I've also included links to investment platforms where you can access them.

 Each of these asset classes has its own risk/reward profile as well as benefits and drawbacks.
 Be sure to carefully research each of them and perform your due diligence before making an investment.